 My answer is an absolutely resounding YES, but it requires a lot of elements to make it work, and you have to decide if that fits your goals.

-In the end, blogging is an execution of your Content strategy, and a part of your overarching Marketing plan designed to communicate to your target audience to see an ROI, just like any other business activity.
+In the end, writing a business blog is an important execution of your Content strategy, and a part of your overarching Marketing Plan designed to communicate with your target audience to earn a Return On Investment (ROI) - just like any other business activity.

 Let’s be honest right from the start: blogging requires a lot of time and effort.

-Worse, it can often carry a stigma of being slow and dated when compared with the likes of Snapchat, Facebook Live and Instagram stories, all of which are hugely popular today.
+Worse, it can often carry a stigma of being slow and dated when compared with the likes of TikTok, Facebook Live and Instagram stories, all of which are hugely popular today.

 Blogging shouldn’t be seen as anything other than another way your organisation undertakes business.
 Just like all of your Social Media and EDM campaigns, blogging can be an effective communication tool if done right.